 Can you imagine what would happen if Santa lost his job?
 Stephen Krensky has done just that with How Santa Lost His Job.
-I want to share an opinion writing activity and craft you can use with your students after reading this book.
+Here is an opinion writing activity and craft you can use with your students after reading this book.

 The story lends itself to opinion writing, so I set our reading focus on identifying the reasons why Santa is better than the Deliverator.
 Before reading, I set up a Cookies for Santa anchor chart.